dsl-unibe-ch/vegetation-anomalies/README.md

 `python xyz_creator.py <input_file> <output_directory> <zoom_levels>`

 Where zoom_levels should be in the format: <from>-<to>, where from and to are integers and from <= to.
 A typical value would be "0-18".

+# React App

+## Running Locally for Debugging and Testing Purposes

+Run the following command.
+`npm run start`

+This command will open the web application in the browser.

+## Building Production Version

+Run the following command.
+`npm run build`

+It will deploy all necessary files in the `build` folder.
+This folder can be copied to the production server.